Barcelona concert tests use of same-day COVID-19 screening

 “This could be useful in all types of events, from cultural events, to business congresses, to sporting events,” Revollo said.
 “And young people, as we have seen, are holding their own clandestine parties because they have no other outlet.”

-The 500 allowed into the five-hour music festival of rock groups and disc jockeys must wear FFP2 face masks and hand disinfectant.
-Social distancing, however, on the concert floor wasn’t to be enforced in an attempt to get as close as possible to a real concert atmosphere.
-Organizers said they will also keep a close watch on the designated areas for drinking to ensure that they don’t become a hotspot of trouble.
+The 500 allowed into the five-hour music festival of rock groups and disc jockeys had to wear FFP2 face masks and use hand disinfectant.

+Social distancing, however, on the concert floor wasn’t enforced in an attempt to get as close as possible to a real concert atmosphere.
+The crowd reveled in the newfound freedom, dancing closely together and jostling one another for a bit of fun.

+The face masks stayed put except in the upstairs bar where organizers allowed them to be removed to have the one drink volunteers were treated to.
+Some people indulged in hugs with friends.

 All 1,000 of the volunteers will also undergo two PCR tests, which have a higher capacity to detect the virus than the same-day antigen test, first on Saturday before the concert, and then again eight days later.
 Revollo said these PCR tests will allow him and his fellow investigators to determine if any infected people got past the same-day antigen screen and, if so, did they infect others inside the show.